dom1torii/csradio-finds/README.md

 </details>

 ## The end
 The show ended on February 28, 2003.
-Most likely the reason for ending the show was that people were losing their interest.
+Reason was people losing their interest?
 "you can't keep one thing interesting for more than two years really.
 Happened to CS, now happens to CSR"

 <img width="498" height="290" alt="image" src="https://github.com/user-attachments/assets/75516170-6896-4c9c-aee7-b390b842f8c1" /><br>